mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Given Vgs and Vt, how will the FET behave?
 What operating region will it be in?
 Load-line analysis.
 - What is the internal body diode?
 Where does it come from?
 - Why are MOSFETs sensitive to overvoltage conditions applied at the gate?
+- What is W/L ratio?
+How does it impact FET performance/behavior?

 ---